dnndev/xmp-docs/unit-types.md

+---
+id: unit-types
+title: Units
+category: Reference
+context: all
+summary: >-
+  Units are typically used to specify the height and width of an element.
+Not all types are supported in all browsers.
+The most common types are Pixel and Percentage.
+Possible Unit Types Are:
+keywords:
+  - units
+---
 # Units

 Units are typically used to specify the height and width of an element.
 Not all types are supported in all browsers.
 The most common types are Pixel and Percentage.